 Minimizes Pressure Ulcers

-This datapoint measures the percentage of long-term patients that are suffering from pressure ulcers or bed sores.
-We factor in this statistic in computing our nursing grades.
+This statistic gauges the percentage of long-term patients which are suffering from pressure ulcers .
+We bake this statistic into both nursing and long-term care grades.

 Minimizes Serious Falls